sammakesprograms/samhart/src/pages/devlog/day-3.md

 I realised that I forgot to merge the branch with the Netlify badge for the README and messed up the commit history a little but the badge now works as intended.

 I added skill icons for The Obsidian Trials along with alt text for all images used so far.
+I also added details about my role in the project.

 <p>
     <a href="https://skillicons.dev">